Gabriel Woods

 - Alex Guarnaschelli, Chef

-Although the name filet mignon has a French name, in France, a filet mignon refers to a pork tenderloin dish.
+Although the name filet mignon is French, in France, it refers to a pork tenderloin dish.

 They call this beef cut "filet de bœuf."
 Other names used for filet mignon are fillet steak and eye fillet.